Fletch8/Find_The_Queen/README.md

 ---

+### Proposal

+Your Project must be approved before you start coding.
+Your instructor will need to see and approve your user stories and wireframes, and will want you to have an idea of the organization of your app before your start.
+This may require you to go back to the drawing board.
+The instructor will help you make sure that you scoped out an achievable MVP (simple enough that you think you could get it built well ahead of the deadline) well-defined, along with a few nice-to-haves and stretch goals.

 ### Technical Requirements

 Your app must:
 * **HAVE ITS OWN REPO, under your github account.
 NOT A FORK.**
-* **Include Wireframes and User Stories in the README** - Project must be approved before you start coding
+* **Include Wireframes and User Stories in the README** -
 - **Wireframe:** - Basically draw out what your game will look like—very different way it could look.
 You can use paper or any wireframe tool you find online.
 - **User Stories** - Wording should center around how a user interacts with your game, for example:
     1. The user click starts and the level starts